 The Natural Gas Sustainability Initiative's (NGSI) Methane Emissions Intensity Protocol details a methodology for companies to consistently calculate and report methane emissions intensity.
 The NGSI protocol establishes intensity metrics for specific segments of the supply chain to respond to requests for a metric that provides comparable points of reference between companies.
-Using the NGSI protocol, companies will calculate and report methane emissions associated with natural gas and the methane content of natural gas throughput for each segment in which they operate (NGSI, 2021).
+Using the NGSI protocol, companies will calculate and report methane emissions intensity based on total methane emissions associated with natural gas and the methane content of natural gas throughput for each segment in which they operate (NGSI, 2021).

-NGSI Segments

-- Onshore Production

-- Gathering & Boosting

-- Processing

-• Transmission & Storage

-Distribution
+NGSI Segments Onshore Production Gathering & Boosting Processing Methane Emissions from Natural Gas Methane Content of Natural Gas Throughput Transmission & Storage Distribution